-- EO 12.
-Identify, and work to remove at the state level, obstacles to targeted economic opportunity enhancement and sustainability in areas such as local procurement. - EO 13.
+EO 11.
+Identify and remove obstacles to targeted economic opportunity enhancement and sustainability in areas such as local procurement.

+EO 12.
 Partner with businesses, universities, research institutions and incubators to foster innovation that supports high-impact entrepreneurship, attracts capital, creates jobs, builds a relevant workforce and stimulates economic growth.

-- EO 14.
-Focus land development efforts on creating a variety of vibrant, transit-connected, walkable mixed-use destinations throughout the county that meet the needs of residents, employers and the workforce. - EO 15.
-Prioritize the use of innovative and evidence-based regulatory, financial and other incentives to transform areas where residents face numerous economic and social challenges into communities of opportunity.
+EO 13.
+Focus land development efforts on creating vibrant, transit-connected, walkable mixed-use destinations throughout the county that meet the needs of residents, employers and the workforce.

+EO 14.
+Prioritize the use of innovative and evidence-based regulatory, financial and other appropriate incentives to transform areas where residents face numerous economic and social challenges into communities of opportunity.